sourcenetwork/docs.source.network/docs/query-specification/collections.md

 sidebar_label: Collections
 sidebar_position: 40
 ---

 # Collections

-A **collection** is like a SQL table, which represents a group of documents with similar structures.
-Every developer-defined type is attached to a collection.
+A **collection** is analogous to a SQL table, representing a group of documents with similar structures.
+Every developer-defined type is associated with a collection.

-Each collection gets an auto-generated query field, allowing users and developers to query, filter, select, and interact with documents in different ways.
+Each collection receives an automatically generated query field, enabling users and developers to query, filter, select, and interact with documents in various ways.
+This allows for efficient data retrieval and manipulation within the collection.